 - 2 tablespoons olive oil or 1/4 cup water (for water saute)

 - 1 large butternut squash, cubed (about 8 cups)

 - 2 teaspoons dried sage or 2 tablespoons fresh minced

 - 7 cups vegetable broth or water

-- himalayan salt & white or fresh cracked pepper, to taste
+- mineral salt & white or fresh cracked pepper, to taste

 Cook soup: In a large dutch oven or stock pot, heat oil/water over medium high heat, add onions and saute for about 5 minutes, or until soft.
 Add sage and squash and cook a few minutes stirring occasionally.
 Add lentils, broth and salt & pepper, bring to a boil, cover, reduce heat to low and simmer for about 30 minutes, until squash is fork tender and lentils are soft.